How To Make Cake Heart Cake – Easy Dessert Recipe Guide

 Step 3: Add Wet Ingredients

 Mix in the eggs, buttermilk, vegetable oil, and vanilla extract with the dry ingredients.
-Mix on medium speed for about 2 minutes until smooth.
+Beat on medium speed for about 2 minutes until smooth.
 Slowly add the hot coffee or water and mix until just combined.
-The batter will be quite thin – that’s normal!
+The batter will be quite thin — that is normal.

 Step 4: Bake the Cakes

 Divide the batter evenly between the prepared pans.
-Bake for 30–35 minutes, or until a toothpick inserted into the center comes out clean or with just a few moist crumbs attached..
+Bake for 30–35 minutes, or until a toothpick inserted into the center comes out clean or with just a few moist crumbs.

 Step 5: Cool Completely

-Now for the fun part!
-We’ll transform our round cakes into a beautiful heart shape using a simple cutting technique.
-No special pans required!
+Now for the fun part — transforming round cakes into a heart shape using a simple cutting technique.
+No special pans required.

 Step 1: Level Your Cakes